-A stock represents ownership of a share in a publicly listed company of your choice and is usually a medium to long-term investment.
-Investors purchase stocks when they believe the company’s value will rise over time, when they can then sell their shares for a profit.
+A stock represents ownership of a share in a publicly listed company and is usually a medium to long-term investment.
+Investors purchase stocks when they believe the company’s value will increase over time so that they can then sell their shares for a profit.

 What are stocks?

-Put simply, a stock is an investment.
-A stock represents a share - a unit of ownership - of a company, i.e, a small portion of that company.
-When an investor purchases a share or stock in a company they believe that the value of the company will eventually increase, in which case, the investor will receive a percentage of the company's income in the form of dividends, and the value of the stock will exceed the purchase price of the original investment.
+A stock represents a share (a small unit of ownership) of a company.
+Investors purchase stocks or shares when they believe the value of the company will eventually increase.
+If that happens, the investor will receive a percentage of the company's income in the form of dividends, and the value of the stock will exceed the purchase price of the original investment.

-This completely depends on how much money you invest.
-Investing in stocks is generally considered more high-risk than in other assets, but yields higher rewards.
-Investors make money from stocks by selling their stock for a higher amount than what they originally paid.
+Earning money from stocks depends completely on how much money you plan to invest.
+Investing in stocks is generally considered more high-risk than other assets, but it also yields higher rewards.
+Investors make money from stocks by selling their holdings for a higher amount than what they originally paid.

 Once the stock price and, consequently, the market capitalisation of a company increases while the investor owns shares, they can then sell them for more than the original purchase price.